dotnet/runtime/docs/design/datacontracts/data_descriptor.md

 * target architecture pointer size (4 bytes or 8 bytes)

 The following /primitive types/ are assumed: int8, uint8, int16, uint16, int32, uint32, int64,
-uint64, nint, nuint, pointer, (UTF-8) string.
+uint64, nint, nuint, pointer.
 The multi-byte types are in the target architecture endianness.
 The types `nint`, `nuint` and `pointer` have target architecture pointer size.

 The data descriptor consists of: